East Windsor, New Jersey: Local government

 East Windsor has been governed since 1970 within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The council is comprised of seven members elected at-large for four-year terms of office on a staggered basis, with either three or four seats up for vote in odd-numbered years as part of the November general election.
 In a reorganization meeting held each January, the council selects a mayor and a deputy mayor from among its members for a one-year term.

-As of 2023, members of the East Windsor Council are Mayor Janice S. Mironov (D, term on council and as mayor ends December 31, 2023), Deputy Mayor Peter V. Yeager (D, term on council and as deputy mayor ends 2023), Denise Daniels (D, 2025), Marc Lippman (D, 2023), Alan Rosenberg (D, 2025), David Russell (D, 2025) and John Zoller (D, 2023).
+As of 2023, members of the East Windsor Council are Mayor Janice S. Mironov (D, term on council ends December 31, 2027; term as mayor ends 2025), Deputy Mayor David Russell (D, term on council and as deputy mayor ends 2025), Denise Daniels (D, 2025), Anthony Katawick (D, 2027), Marc Lippman (D, 2027), Johnnie Whittington (D, 2025; elected to serve an unexpired term) and John Zoller (D, 2027).

+Johnnie Whittington was appointed to fill a seat expiring in December 2025 that became vacant following the death of Alan Rosenberg and served on an interim basis until the November 2023 election when he was chosen by voters to serve the balance of the term of office.

 In December 2015, the Township Council appointed Denise Daniels to fill the seat expiring in December 2017 that became vacant following the death of Hector Duke earlier that month.

 Designed during the 1970s energy crisis and constructed in 1982, the township's municipal building was erected within a landscaped man-made hill, with only its south side exposed.
 The design allows the building to maintain a comfortable climate inside for most of the year, with greatly reduced energy needs.
 The passive solar design allows the building to reduce energy consumption by 60% compared to conventional office buildings of the same size.